israxx2/fintual-challange/README.md

 ## fintual-challange

-The programming was done in javascript language using Node JS.
+The programming was made in javascript language using Node JS.

 indications

-- Open the terminal in the root path.
+- Open the terminal in the root path of the repository.
 - run "npm install" command
 - run "node index.js --START_DATE={startDate} --END_DATE={endDate}".
 Example: node index.js --START_DATE=01/01/2020 --END_DATE=31/12/2020
-- NOTE: The "database" contains data from 01/01/2010 to 01/01/2021.
+- NOTE: The "database" contains data between the years 2000 (inclusive) to 2021 (inclusive).

 By Eduardo I. González T. For Fintual <3